Sometimes you need to look up a law to get an answer to your legal question. To find a law, statute, code section, or case, see the FAQs below.

-Code: In general, the term "code" refers to the main body of statutes of the jurisdiction (for example, the United States Code or the Arizona State Code).
+Code: In general, the term "code" refers to the main body of statutes of the jurisdiction (for example, the United States Code or the Arizona Revised Statutes).
 The statutes that are published in a state’s code are grouped by subject matter into Titles, as in Title 11 of the United States Code (bankruptcy laws).
 In some states, including California, Texas and New York, the term "code" may be used both to refer to the overall collection of statutes and the separate subject matter groupings of statutes, as in "Penal Code," "Family Code," or "Probate Code."

 Engrossed: A bill is engrossed when a legislative body (such as the House) votes to approve it and sends it on to the other legislative body (such as the Senate).

 Enrolled: A bill is enrolled when both houses of a legislative body have voted to approve it and it has been sent to the executive branch (the President or a state governor) for signing.

 Legislative history: Assorted materials generated in the course of creating legislation, including committee reports, analysis by legislative counsel, floor debates, and a history of actions taken.
 Legislative history for recently enacted federal statutes can be found at http://thomas.loc.gov/home/thomas.php.
 Legislative history for state statutes is sparse and not easily found on the Web.